 Discover Africa's booming tech start-up scenes in Kigali and Kampala

-Join us for our five-day mission from March 24-28, 2020 to Kigali and Kampala.
+Join us for our five-day mission to Kigali and Kampala from 11 to 16 October 2021.
 After Kenya and Nigeria, Startups, Agoria and Close the Gap join forces to organize this Tech Go Global Mission to discover Africa’s booming tech scenes in Rwanda and Uganda in the framework of the Belgian Digital for Development program.
 This mission offers you a chance to mingle and collaborate with local business leaders and entrepreneurs who know best what Rwanda and Uganda have to offer for the future of tech development in Africa as well as on a global scale.